carpentries-incubator/machine-learning-novice-python/_episodes/06-evaluation.md

 ## Specificity

-Specificity is the ability of a model call a "1" when the case is actually "1".
-In our case, what proportion of patients who died did we predict would die?
+Specificity relates to the test's ability to correctly classify patients who survive their stay (i.e. class "0").
+Specificity is the proportion of those who survive who are predicted to survive.
 The formula for specificity is:

 $$
 Specificity = \frac{TN}{FP+TN}